startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

 2.57) To find the root nodes in a directed graph (NOT DAG):
       Reverse graph and find nodes with 0 children.
       However, there may not be root nodes!

+2.575) REMEMBER CYCLE DETECING ON DIRECTED GRAPH ALWAYS NEEDS AT LEAST 3 COLORS!!!
+     WHILE ON UNDIRECTED YOU COULD JUST USE A VISTED SET.

 2.58) Cycle finding in directed graph and undirected graph is
       completely different!
 Memorize details of each way.